BrandonBowen/weather-app/README.md

      - For a production level app, it's a good practice to wrap api calls in a retry wrapper because api calls are prone to occasional hiccups.

 - Make better use of bootstrap to design a prettier UI

+---

+For any questions, feel free to reach out or open an issue in the repository!